 Bluey’s World (spoilers ahead)

-Editors comment: Your adventure to Bluey’s World can begin with a CityDog ride via the great Brisbane River or you can make your way to Northshore Hamilton via car.
+Editor’s comment: Your adventure to Bluey’s World can begin with a CityDog ride via the great Brisbane River or you can make your way to Northshore Hamilton via car.
 You will find Bluey’s World adjacent to the Eat Street Markets.
 To be upfront, YES you can expect theme park pricing.. but we hope this review gives you the information you need to decide if your family are big enough Bluey fans to appreciate and value this experience like our reviewer did.
 In our opinion if you are a hardcore Bluey fan, this is well worth saving up for.
-While it is here until atleast April 2025 we have heard whispers that it could be longer, possibly permanent.
+While it is here until at least March 2026, we have heard whispers that it could be longer, possibly permanent.

 Inside you will find an expansive, multi-sensory and interactive experience that features multiple real-life sets, life size characters and fun games from the show.
-A couple of well-known residents from the Heeler garden (Jeremy and Tony) get to have their big day and will rope you into all sorts of games and adventures as you explore the home and help them find Bluey and Bingo.
+A couple of well-known residents from the Heeler garden (Jeremy and Tony) get to have their big day and will rope you into all sorts of games and adventures as you explore the home and help find Floppy and other beloved toys.

 In the lounge room, relax, sit down and take a load off your feet by.
-But be ready – as some fairy magic might happen right before your eyes.
+But donโt get too comfy because your garden gnome guide loves games.

 Venture a little further and you will find yourself in the giant cubby house where bigger kids will love the maze of rooms, disco lights and references to the Cubby episode.
 Stay alert!
 Argh, will there be a potential cubby collapse!

-What’s in Bandit’s shed?
-Beyond the backyard and under the tree canopy you will be immersed in the creek filled with fish, turtles and tadpoles.
+Whatโs in Banditโs shed?
+Beyond the backyard and under the tree canopy, you will be immersed in the interactive creek filled with fish, turtles and tadpoles.
 Birds, lizards and wallabies also surround you.

 If trying to avoid buying a meal from the cafe perhaps pack a lunch or some snacks and buy an ice cream or sweet bakery treat as the kids are going to love the whole experience as the Bluey packaging is fun and again makes references to specific episodes.
 There are plenty of tables, chairs and benches to sit down.

-Alfie’s Gift Shop has a lot of fabulous merchandise which might be hard to resist as it is exclusive to Bluey World.
-Caps, bucket hats, clothing, key-rings and lots of plush toys.
+Alfieโs Gift Shop has a lot of fabulous merchandise, which might be hard to resist as it is exclusive to Bluey World.
+Caps, bucket hats, clothing, key-rings and plush toys.

 You will walk away feeling like the world is a magical place.

-No one is left out at Bluey World.
+No one is left out at Bluey’s World.

 The venue has wide pathways, ramps, accessible amenities, pram parking, an enclosed playground and a large variety of food in the cafeteria.
 There is also plenty of staff at the venue if assistance is needed.